api-client/net-store/readme.md

 ## Single- and Multi-User environment

 Without additional configuration the store runs in a single-user environment.
 There's no need to authenticate the user and access to the data is open through HTTP/socket connection.
-The primary use case is to install the store with ARC application alongside the application.
+The primary use case is to install the store with API Client application alongside the application.
 This then acts as a local backend for the application.
 Replication, ACLs, and authentication is disabled in this mode.

 Once the authentication configuration is provided the store turns into the multi-user mode.
 In this mode client has to initialize a session first, login, and obtain authentication token from the application backend.
 The client can only access data after presenting a valid access token issued by the backend.
 See the Server Client Communication section for more details.